LJWittenberg/C-projects/README.md

 Work in progress
-using code in this repository is allowed for personal or educational uses.
+using code from this repository is allowed for personal or educational uses.